 An association with the Magruders, albeit indirect, is suggested by the proximity of C.F.
 [Charles Francis] Cummins, a white man in the boot & shoe trade, in Dwelling #2309, just five entries from Elias and Sarah.
 In 1874, the city directory shows that Sarah Wright, “wid Elias,” lived at 916 O Street, NW, with the Cummins family just around the block at 903 N Street, NW. https://www.ancestry.com/discoveryui-content/view/1032873641:2469

 Cummins was the brother-in-law and sometime business partner of Fielder Montgomery Magruder (1828-1898).
-Fielder Montgomery as he is called, to distinguish him from his uncle and cousin, was Edward Magruder’s youngest child, making him Oliver Barron Magruder’s brother, Edward E. & Lewis Magruder’s first cousin, and Thomas Birch Beall’s brother-in-law.
+Fielder Montgomery as he is called, to distinguish him from his uncle and cousin, was Edward Magruder Sr.’s youngest child, making him Oliver Barron Magruder’s brother, Edward E. & Lewis Magruder’s first cousin, and Thomas Birch Beall’s brother-in-law.
 In 1867 he was one of the witnesses who confirmed Beall’s declaration in the Slave Statistics.
 He engaged in the boot and shoe trade, both wholesale and retail, throughout the 1860s, often in partnership with various relations.
-There is no evidence he ever owned slaves, though it’s possible that enslaved shoemakers worked in the wholesale side of the business.
+There is no evidence he ever owned slaves, though it’s possible that enslaved shoemakers worked in the business.
 I know little about the Cummins family, but they seem to have been middle-class tradesmen, not part of the slaveowning class.
 Mary Ann Cummins and Fielder Montgomery Magruder are my third great-grandparents.

 All people declared by Lewis & Edward Magruder, Henry Phillips, & Thomas Birch Beall